JackSzwergold/Cheat-Sheets/content/java/installing_a_web_crawler_based_on_solr_and_nutch.md

 ---
-Title: Java - Installing a Web Crawler based on Solr and Nutch
+Title: Installing a Web Crawler based on Solr and Nutch
 Description: A cheat sheet for Java - Installing a Web Crawler based on Solr and Nutch related items.
 Author: Jack Szwergold
 Date: 2015-10-14